amalic/Jupyterlab/README.md

 > Access on http://localhost:8888 and files shared in `/data/jupyterlab-notebooks`

-or use the current directory in the container:
+or use the current directory as source code in the container:

 ```bash
 docker run --rm -it -p 8888:8888 -v $(pwd):/notebooks -e PASSWORD="<your_secret>" umids/jupyterlab:latest
 ```

 > Use `${pwd}` for Windows

-The container will install requirements from files present at the root of the repository at `docker run` (in this order):

-* `packages.txt`: install apt-get packages
-* `requirements.txt`: install pip packages
-* `extensions.txt`: install Jupyterlab extensions

 ### Build from source